 The case involved a challenge by The Washington Post and one of its reporters to a federal ban on such interviews.
 The newspaper contended that the blanket ban on press-prisoner interviews infringed on the press’s ability to gather news and report on important issues for the public.
 Both a federal district court and federal appeals court sided with the newspaper, agreeing that the ban violated the First Amendment.

-Supreme Court says press access to prisons not protected by First Amendment
+Supreme Court said press access to prisons not protected by First Amendment

 On appeal, the Supreme Court rejected the First Amendment claim and reversed 5-4.
 Writing for the majority, Justice Potter Stewart, who also authored the Court’s decisions in Pell and in Branzburg v.
 Hayes (1972), determined that this case was “constitutionally indistinguishable” from Pell, in which the Court had upheld a similar California policy banning press-prisoner interviews.

-Justice Powell argues First Amendment has role in preserving public discussion of government
+Justice Powell argued First Amendment has role of preserving public discussion of government

 Justice Lewis F. Powell Jr. wrote a dissent, pointing out that the blanket ban “precludes accurate and effective reporting on prison conditions and inmate grievances.”